Student Code of Conduct

 - Sanctions imposed will be in effect while the appeal process takes place.
 Exceptions may be made on a case-by-case basis when necessary for the integrity of academic programs.

-- Requests for appeal must be submitted in writing and received within five business days of receiving the written notice of the decision.
+- Requests for appeal must be submitted in writing and received within five business days of the written notice of the decision.
 Appeals submitted by email must be sent from the student’s VCCS email address and have “Student Conduct Appeal” as the subject line.
 Failure to submit a complete appeal packet within the allotted time will render the original decision final.

 - The party requesting appeal must show error, as the original finding and sanction are presumed to have been decided reasonably and appropriately.
 The only grounds for appeal are as follows: